DaffCoding/Kata-Code-Solutions/Completed Kata's/ReadMe.md

 # Completed Kata's Battles

-This folder contains completed Kata's
+This folder contains completed Kata's.

 The titles are in a YYYY-MM format, representing completion date